cannawen/discord-moderator/README.md

   - Moves users to `mode: streaming` voice channel when appropriate
   - Also controllable with `/startstream` or `/endstream` commands
   - Canna's `Disconnect/See you later nerds` voice command also stops stream
-- `Scene x` changes the OBS scene.
-Current options: defaullt, off, volume off
+- `OBS x` changes the OBS scene.
+Current options for x are: default, off, volume off
 - Plays twitch messages as text-to-speech over discord

 # Other